Teams, tales and tips – a guide to the local game

-The club he loved and left, briefly, for an influential career in the media, had also been completely transformed during Hill’s various stints as coach, manager, director and chairman.
+The previous example of blue sky thinking surrounding Coventry City had come in the early 1960s, the thinker being the much-maligned but genuine pioneer, Jimmy Hill.
+Later to leave the club he loved for an influential career in the media, only to return, Hill completely transformed Coventry during various stints as coach, manager, director and chairman.

 Before Hill, Coventry City had done little with their four decades of Football League status.
 Emerging as the factory side of local bicycle firm Singer, the club had just lost 2-1 at home in the cup to King’s Lynn when Hill came on board in 1961.